Haha64142/Pseudorandom-Binary-Sequence/README.md

 ## files:
 - demo:
-  - Contains a sample program with 3 different buttons for PRBS7, PRBS13, and PRBS20.
+  - Contains a sample program with 3 different buttons for PRBS7, PRBS13, and PRBS20
-  - Also contains an interrupt button to stop the output of the PRBS function.
-(Each time you restart a PRBS function, it resets back to the starting value)
+  - Also contains an interrupt button to stop the output of the PRBS function (Each time you restart a PRBS function, it resets back to the starting value)
   - Outputs to a pin and to the serial console/plotter on the arduino IDE
   - Contains a bunch of comments for explanation
+  - Uses fast write for writing to the output pin
+  - Uses fast read for reading the interrupt pin

 - bare_bones
+  - Please go through the demo file before using this one
   - Contains the three main functions PRBS7, PRBS13, and PRBS20
   - Outputs to a pin, defined by a global variable
   - Has a short sample program in the setup function
-  - Only has the bare minimum to work, so it should be the fastest
+  - Only has the bare minimum to work, and uses fast write, so it should be the absolute fastest